barryclark/jekyll-now/_posts/2016-10-02-TGlavan-sixth-blog.md

 Welcome all,

   Yes, its that time of year again and no I don't mean "pumpkin spice everything" and "candy corn suddenly being desireable" season.
-No, I mean midterms and because of that I will try to keep this short and review what we have covered so far, been doing for class and readings, and look towards the ever looming final project.
+No, I mean midterms and because of that I will try to keep this short and review what we have covered so far, been doing for class and the readings, and look towards the ever looming final project.

 The journey so far: